unaizaahmedk/CrossDomainObjectDetection-NTIRE2025/README.md

 # CrossDomainObjectDetection-NTIRE2025

-This repository contains our implementation project inspired by the **NTIRE 2025 Cross Object Detection Challenge** (CVPR 2025).
+This repository contains our implementation project inspired by the **NTIRE 2025 Cross Object Detection Challenge**.

-Rather than replicating the exact methodology from the paper, we explored a practical approach to few-shot object detection using a 5-shot subset of the COCO 2017 dataset and a pre-trained **DETR (DEtection TRansformer)** model.
+Rather than replicating the exact methodology from the paper, we explored a practical approach to few-shot object detection using a 5-shot subset of the COCO 2017 dataset and a pre-trained DETR (DEtection TRansformer) model.

 The goal was to understand and experiment with cross-domain object detection concepts presented in the challenge through our own simplified pipeline.